Visa pour l’Image

 Photojournalism, however, is more than just taking a photo – it is about telling a story, recording an event, getting a message across.

-From Saturday 1st – Sunday 16th September, this 30th anniversary promises to be bigger and better than ever before, featuring exhibitions by some of the world’s leading documentary photographers, as well as up-and-coming professionals and skilled amateurs (through the “OFF” programme of fringe events in local cafés, shops and other spaces).
+Featuring exhibitions by some of the world’s leading documentary photographers, as well as up-and-coming professionals and skilled amateurs (through the “OFF” programme of fringe events in local cafés, shops and other spaces), VISA is a well-established event on the end-of-summer calendar.

-But in terms of ethos, VISA stands staunchly true to its original ideals: (re)discovering and promoting forgotten photographers, confirming new talent and providing a public arena for discussion on current, but often difficult, subjects.
+But in terms of ethos, VISA stands staunchly true to its original ideals: (re)discovering and promoting forgotten photographers, honouring those killed, imprisoned or silenced, confirming new talent and providing a public arena for discussion on current, but often difficult, topics.

 After 30 years, VISA continues to live up to its reputation as vital in documenting history and giving a voice to those who so often go unheard.
 Whittling down the thousands of worthy applications to just 25 finalists is no mean feat and goes to show the calibre of work on display.

-Environmental contamination, the Rohingya crisis, Bolivian mining, the Yemen, the Columbian post-war baby-boom, illegal immigration for minors, the South African housing crisis : clear your diary and wear comfortable shoes because there is more than enough material for even the most avid photojournalism fan.
+The gilets jaunes, the Yemen crisis, wildlife tourism, reproductive rights, the pollution of Lake Victoria, US special forces, the fall of the Caliphate : clear your diary and wear comfortable shoes because there is more than enough material for even the most avid photojournalism fan.

 Free entry, guided tours, discussions with the photographers themselves; what better excuse do you need to explore our beautiful city?